One man drowned as cyclone bears down on Fiji - NZ Herald

 "The statistics have shown that a majority of deaths recorded during natural disasters are drowning as a result of people crossing flooded rivers and streams," she said.

-Soko said the government's national emergency operations centre was in 24 hour operation adding its main focus was getting people out of harm's way.
+Soko said the government's national emergency operations centre was in 24-hour operation, adding that its main focus was getting people out of harm's way.